 Abstract Group Discussion

 An abstract GD is a discussion that explores abstract concepts and theoretical ideas rather than specific facts or case studies.
-This type of discussion is less structured than a factual discussion.
-Also, participants are encouraged to engage in open-ended dialogue around a particular topic or theme.
-It promote creative thinking and intellectual exploration, allowing participants to develop a deeper understanding of complex concepts and explore different perspectives.
+It is less structured than a factual discussion and encourages open-ended dialogue around a particular topic or theme.
+Abstract GD promotes creative thinking and intellectual exploration, allowing participants to develop a deeper understanding of complex concepts and explore different perspectives.

 Explore Types of Group Discussion with this detailed blog.